 Ideally, samples are flow-proportional or equal volume composite samples drawn over the course of 24 hours using a refrigerated autosampler.
 If local conditions and equipment do not allow for a composite sample, then grab sampling can be used as an alternative.
 If drawing grab samples from flowing wastewater, collect a series of grab samples over a period of time (e.g. every 10 minutes for 1 hour), roughly 10 L in total, mix well and submit a sub-sample for analysis.
+Ideally, grab sampling is to be conducted between 11am and 1pm.
 Record all details of sample collection methods and timing.

-Public Health Agence de santé Agency of Canada publique du Canada
+Public Health Agence de santé publique du Canada